sunilabrahamindia/sunilabraham/amaa/proposal-study-religious-heritage-dalits-full-text.md

 In Dalit shrines one finds 'Appupan', 'Ammuma' (ancestors), 'Yogisvaran', 'Sannyasi' (ascetics), 'Yakshas', 'Yakshinis', 'Maadan', 'Maruta', 'Gulikan', 'Kula Deivangal' (gods of the clan), 'Para Murti', 'Pula Murti' (god of the Parayar/Pulayans), 'Rakshas' (an evil genie), 'Brahma Rakshas' (the spirit of a murdered Brahmin), 'Mala Deivangal' (god of the hills), 'Adavi' (spirit of the forest), 'Pula Chaamundi', 'Para Chaamundi', 'Kaali', 'Neeli', 'Vana Durga' (mother deities), 'Naagas' (serpents), sacred tree, sun god etc. All these deities are symbolised by small stones and placed in different parts of the sacred grove.

 There were three anti-caste religious movements among the Dalits.
 Two were led by Dalit religious gurus and one by some Dalit activists in this century.
 All of them established places of worship for the community.
 In the first two movements the Founder Gurus themselves are worshipped.
-The other Group established shrines of 'Pakkanar,' 'Nandanar.'<sup id="ref-2"><a href="#note-2">2</a></sup>
+The other Group established shrines of 'Pakkanar,'<sup id="ref-1"><a href="#note-1">1</a></sup> 'Nandanar.'<sup id="ref-2"><a href="#note-2">2</a></sup>

 From the above picture it follows that Nairs and Brahmins can generally be described as Vaishnavite, Saivite or Bhagvati worshippers; Ezhava: Saivite, Bhagavati and Narayana Guru worshippers.
 Dalit cannot easily be put into these categories as a community.
 Can I therefore conclude that this is a distinctive characteristic of the Dalit religion?
 Hence I conclude that Dalits are not Hindus.